Going From Two To Three

 It can be so hard figuring out what to wear, especially for first time moms.
 That’s why I have some dress options for you to choose from, if you want.
 The colors are pretty, and the shapes are flattering for those bumps!

 I also offer hair and makeup for you.
 This is to give your natural beauty some oomph!
 The goal is NOT for you to have a face full of makeup and feel unnatural.
 I promise, the makeup artist will do only as much as you want.

 Maternity Photography Options

-We can do a mini maternity portrait session which is 15 minutes long and takes place at a park in Denver, or a full session at the location of your choice.
-I recommend doing them when you are 30-36 weeks pregnant.
+Maternity sessions take about 45 minutes to an hour, at the location of your choice.
+I recommend doing them when you are 28-34 weeks pregnant.
 Any farther along and you just feel too big, not into it and there’s the risk you could go early.

-A maternity session is a perfect complement to the first year package so you get the whole story from pregnancy through first birthday!
+A maternity session is a perfect complement to a newborn session or the first year package so you get the whole story from pregnancy through first birthday!